youngjae-hur7/omnia/docs/source/Utils/external_nodes.rst

 Integrate External Nodes with Omnia Kubernetes Cluster
 ========================================================

-Omnia provides you a way to integrate external nodes (with pre-installed Ubuntu OS) into an existing Omnia Kubernetes (K8s) cluster.
+Omnia provides you a way to integrate external nodes (with pre-installed OS) into an existing Omnia Kubernetes (K8s) cluster.

 .. note:: This feature is currently validated only on nodes running Ubuntu 24.04 OS.